 Who will conduct the Qurban and how will it be distributed?

 The Qurban will be personally handled and delivered to those that need it the most, and be completed and supervised by the team at AusRelief.
 The Qurban will be completed in Australia at large Australian abattoirs and shipped internationally.
-In the case of South East Asia & Africa, fresh meat will be cut in the local countries and distributed on the same day.
+In the case of Asia & Africa, fresh meat will be cut in the local countries and distributed on the same day.

 AusRelief’s efforts in participation of the Qurban Adahi